 One of our favourite areas though has to be West End.
 Located just on the outskirts of the city centre, here you will find some truly culturally diverse food from Vietnamese Bakeries to contemporary cuisine.
 It can feel a little rough around the edges but this just adds to the charm, and the food here is quite affordable.

-If you are visiting Brisbane with your significant other than you might be looking for some date ideas.
+If you are visiting Brisbane with your significant other than you might be looking for romantic things to do in Brisbane.
 Here are some of the most romantic things to add to your 1 week Brisbane itinerary.

 - Watch the sunset at Mount Cootha